syslog-ng/syslog-ng.github.io/doc/_admin-guide/180_Best_practices_and_examples/004_Configuring_log_rotation.md

 - Less scripting is required, only logrotate has to be configured correctly.

-- Requires frequent restart ({{ site.product.short_name }} must be reloaded/restarted
-    when the files are rotated).
+- Starting from {{ site.product.short_name }} version 3.13 or later **syslog-ng-ctl reopen**
+    must be used to signal file destination drivers to open log files again without stopping or interrupting the rest of configured log pipes.
+Alternately, {{ site.product.short_name }} can be reloaded/restarted when the files are rotated.
 After rotating the log files, reload
-    {{ site.product.short_name }} using the **syslog-ng-ctl reload** command, or use another method to send a SIGHUP to {{ site.product.short_name }}.
-Alternatively, starting from {{ site.product.short_name }} version 3.13 or later **syslog-ng-ctl reopen**
+    {{ site.product.short_name }} using the **syslog-ng-ctl reload** command, or use another method to send a SIGHUP to {{ site.product.short_name }}
-    may be used to signal file destination drivers to open log files again without stopping or interrupting the rest of configured log pipes.

 - The statistics collected by {{ site.product.short_name }}, and the correlation
     information gathered with Pattern Database, are lost with each